 People with PTSD can benefit from addressing the common causes of HPA axis dysregulation,.
 This is done by following a basic Self Care - Self Management Plan like the one recommended by 50 symptoms gone here, But it is best if the plan also includes ongoing psychological support, desensitisation therapies, and self help strategies specifically aimed at helping people with PTSD, like the Self Help Strategies for PSTD recommended by Anxiety BC. (download - selfhelpptsd)

-Like Multiple Chemical Sensitivity (MCS), PTSD is a time dependant sensitisation disorder except that it is the emotional stress (instead of chemical) that causes sensitization by a single severe exposure or repeated ones to various stresses, eg, war, torture, childhood abuse, rape, natural disasters, and terrorist attacks .
+Like Multiple Chemical Sensitivity (MCS), PTSD is thought to be a time dependant sensitisation disorder except that it is the emotional stress (instead of chemical) that causes sensitization by a single severe exposure or repeated ones to various stresses, eg, war, torture, childhood abuse, rape, natural disasters, and terrorist attacks .
 Startle reflex (by a loud auditory tone or noise and manifested by eye blinking and increased heart rate) is exaggerated in PTSD

 A small percentage of people with PTSD also have Multiple Chemical Sensitivity.
 This appears to be the case in some Gulf War Veterans who were exposed to high levels of pesticides while serving in the Gulf.

 If the person with PTSD also has Multiple Chemical Sensitivity (MCS) both conditions need to be managed simultaneously, which can be a bit tricky.
 Also reducing exposure to stimuli like noise may provide some symptom relief.

 Sometimes veterans who have experienced a traumatic brain injury caused by a concussion or exposure to very loud noises like explosions are misdiagnosed with PTSD.
 TBI and PTSD can coexist.